Part One: Meet Ana

-I can relate to her, because I also have several projects running at the same time on regular basis.
+I can relate to her because I also have several projects running at the same time on a regular basis.
 However, when we start talking about how we manage our time, we noticed we are very different.

 We both decided it would be beneficial to share our ways of working and hope people can learn, relate, or even share their own ways with us.

 Ana’s way of working